POTS and Autism: Shared Symptoms, Differences & More

 Imagine standing up from a chair and suddenly feeling your heart race, your head spin, and your energy drain in an instant.

-Now picture navigating those moments while also living with autism, where sensory sensitivities and social demands can already feel overwhelming.
+Now picture navigating those moments while also living with Autism, where sensory sensitivities and social demands can already feel overwhelming.

 This is the reality for some autistic people who also experience POTS (postural orthostatic tachycardia syndrome).

 Research shows that autonomic issues like POTS are more frequently reported in autistic individuals than in the general population.
-In this article, we’ll explore what’s known about this connection, highlight overlapping symptoms, and share how Human Health can help you track patterns and bring clearer information to your doctor.
+In this article, we’ll explore what’s known about this connection, highlight overlapping symptoms, and share how the Human Health app can help you track patterns and bring clearer information to your doctor.

-The link between POTS and autism
+The link between POTS and Autism

-Research suggests autistic people may be more likely to experience autonomic dysfunction, including POTS, than the general population.
-In one UK study, about one-third of autistic adults assessed were diagnosed with POTS (albeit from a small sample size), and many others had related conditions.
+Research suggests Autistic people may be more likely to experience autonomic dysfunction, including POTS, than the general population.
+In one UK study, about one-third of Autistic adults assessed were diagnosed with POTS (albeit from a small sample size), and many others had related conditions.
 Some individuals also had overlapping hypermobility syndromes, such as Ehlers-Danlos syndrome, which may contribute to the connection.

 Scientists are still working to understand why these conditions co-occur.
 Possible explanations include differences in how the nervous system regulates heart rate and blood flow, variations in sensory processing, and immune system involvement.

-What’s clear is that the overlap is real enough that dizziness, fatigue, or palpitations in autistic individuals should not be dismissed and may warrant assessment for POTS.
+What’s clear is that the overlap is real enough that dizziness, fatigue, or palpitations in Autistic individuals should not be dismissed and may warrant assessment for POTS.

-Shared symptoms of POTS and autism
+Shared symptoms of POTS and Autism

 Although POTS and autism are very different conditions, they can create overlapping challenges.
 A quick look at the symptom lists shows why they’re sometimes confused or intertwined.

-Symptom type Common in POTS Common in autism
+Symptom type Common in POTS Common in Autism

 Fatigue & low energy ✔️ ✔️